waimea-hwstringer/200assessment/Design.md

 This implication is relevant to my project because there will be a wide range of different people using my website who will have varying IT skills.

-When designing the user interface for my website I will use Nielson's heuristics to ensure that my website is easy and intuitive to use.

-+ADD EXAMPLES FOR FUTURE

-The UI should be clear and consistent through out the whole site with contrasting colours to make it easy to see.
-To verify this I will test my website with a range of users and observe how easy it is for them to use.
+When designing the user interface for my website I will use Nielson's usability heuristics to ensure that my website is easy and intuitive to use.
+I will need to keep in mind visibility of system status, one of Nielsons' heuristics.
+This means alerting the user when something is wrong, such as adding an error screen.
+Another heuristic I will need to consider is consistency and standards.
+The UI should be clear and consistent through out the whole site with different colours to make it easy to see.
+A third heuristic to keep in mind is recognition rather than recall.
+This essentially means using well known icons & symbols to make using the website easy for the end user.
+To verify all of this I will test my website with a range of users and observe how easy it is for them to use.

 ### FUNCTIONALITY